Introduction

 CZipCallback::Callback

-method will be called every time a volume change occurs.
+method will be called every time a volume changes.

 - The reason for calling the callback is stored in CZipSegmCallback::m_iCode